Generation of phase-squeezed optical pulses with large coherent amplitudes by post-selection of single photon and weak cross-Kerr non-linearity: Acknowledgment

 The authors thank with Nobuyuki Matsuda, Hirokazu Kobayashi, Yoichi Aso, and Yu-Xiang Zhang for their useful discussions.
-F.M. and Y.S. thank Kyoko Kamo and Mayuko Kato for technical support on the figure illustrations.
-F.M. thanks the Institute for Molecular Science (IMS) for their hospitality, and is financially supported by IMS Joint Study.
+F. M. and Y. S. thank Kyoko Kamo and Mayuko Kato for technical support on the figure illustrations.
+F. M. thanks the Institute for Molecular Science (IMS) for their hospitality, and is financially supported by IMS Joint Study.
 This work is also supported by the Center for the Promotion of Integrated Sciences (CPIS) of Sokendai.
+Y. S. was supported in part by Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Providence of Ontario through the Ministry of Economic Development \& Innovation.